samiux/samiux.github.io/pwnable-bof.md

 }
 ```

-Load the gdb with PEDA and check with "checksec".
+Load the gdb with PEDA and check with ```checksec```.
 It is confirmed that the NX is enabled with another restrictions.

 ```bash
 gdb -q ./bof